Engin-Boot/pong-stage-SoniaVadhnani/Stage0/GUI.md

 When user hits exit to quit the game.

-Then a pop up appears asking "Do you want to exit the game?" with two options "yes" or "no".
+Then a popup appears asking "Do you want to exit the game?" with two options "yes" or "no".

 ### Scenario: Exit when user wants to exit